Access our collections

 Access to Archives and Special Collections is by appointment only – please get in touch with us in advance and with good notice of any deadlines, and we will do our best to help.
 An online consultation may be offered to discuss your requirements before booking a visit and we can sometimes offer visualiser appointments.
 Please contact us if you have any questions, or to request an appointment.

 |Saturday – Sunday||Closed|

 Consulting our collections

-We provide access to collections in the Kirby and West Special Collections Suite, located in the Basement of the David Wilson Library.
-When you visit, we will ask you to help us to preserve our collections by only bringing into the reading room pencils, notepads, or personal devices.
+We provide physical access to collections in the Kirby and West Special Collections Suite, located in the basement of the David Wilson Library.
+When you visit, we will ask you to help us to preserve our collections by only bringing into the reading room pencils, notepads, mobile phone set to silent or laptop.
 Lockers are available for safe storage of bags, and food and drink can be consumed in designated areas outside of our reading room.

 Viewing rare books

 All of our rare books can be located using Library Search.
 Once you have found the item you would like to consult, please place a request from the catalogue record or contact us.
 Once your item is available for you to view, you will receive an email inviting you to make an appointment to visit.